What is Corporate Health Insurance?

-If you are looking to reduce the cost of your premiums, you can look at add the “6 weeks NHS wait” clause into the policy.
+If you are looking to reduce the cost of health insurance, you can look at add the “6 weeks NHS wait” clause into the policy.
 This will mean that the employee can only use the private health insurance policy if the waiting time for their treatment on the NHS exceeds 6 weeks.

 Insurers will typically divide their hospital list into two tiers, standard and upper.
 You’ll often find that many London hospitals are only included with the upper tier and indeed they sometimes have a tier of their own.
 Depending on the location of your employees, where the hospitals are situated will be an important deciding factor.

 Dental and optical cover

 Routine dental and optical care won’t be included in your policy as standard.
 Yes, more serious illnesses relating to the eyes and mouth will be included; checkups and such won’t be.
 You can usually opt to add this to the policy though for a relatively small additional contribution.

 Many Employers will set up a health cash plan alongside their main policy to lessen the impact of any excesses on the policy.
 In the event that a staff member becomes unwell, they pay the excess but then reclaim it via the health cash plan.
 Surprisingly, this is often cheaper than simply having a policy with no excess.